jianliaoim/talk-node-sdk/README.md

 # Events

-* `*` listen to all event
+- `*` listen to all event
-* `message.create` message create event
+- `message.create` message create event

 # Apis

 # ChangeLog

+## 0.2.0

+- bump to new version

 ## 0.1.1

-* Use methods from `discover` api
+- Use methods from `discover` api
-* Add support for 'GET', 'PUT', 'POST', 'DELETE' methods
+- Add support for 'GET', 'PUT', 'POST', 'DELETE' methods
-* Replace url params with the correct value
+- Replace url params with the correct value